sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

-=== AIO Login — WordPress Login Security Plugin to Protect and Customize WP Admin ===
+=== All In One Login — WordPress Login Security Plugin to Protect and Customize WP Admin ===
 Contributors: wpexpertsio
 Tags: login url, login, wp admin, wp login, custom login Requires at least: 4.6
-Tested up to: 6.5.5
+Tested up to: 6.5
 Requires PHP: 7.4
 Stable tag: 2.0.0
 License: GPLv2 or later

-Do you want to secure and customize WordPress login page (wp-admin)❓ Download AIO Login plugin for ultimate WordPress login security and customization.
+Do you want to secure and customize WordPress login page (wp-admin)❓ Download All in One Login plugin for ultimate WordPress login security and customization.

 == Description ==

 Looking for a one-stop solution to protect and customize your WordPress login page (wp-admin)?
-If that's what you need, then✨**Download AIO Login Plugin NOW**✨
+If that's what you need, then✨**Download All in One Login Plugin NOW**✨

-Over **90,000 website owners** already use AIO Login for their WordPress login security and customization. 🎉
+Over **90,000 website owners** already use All in One Login for their WordPress login security and customization. 🎉

 And the reason for that is obvious! 👇